-Jon Gruden vs. the Past, Present and Future of the NFL
+The Jon Gruden Time Machine Project

 One of those kids, 24-year-old Deuce, is a strength and conditioning assistant for the Raiders and "the strongest 180-pound man in the world," according to his father.
 Deuce won a gold medal in the 2017 International Powerlifting Federation World Championship.
 Michael, 21, is a deejay attending the University of Tennessee, and Jayson, 18, is an aspiring MMA fighter.

-Gruden is a classic rock guy, but he will tolerate Deuce's Slipknot that "rattles my bones" and Michael's tech mixes.
+Gruden is a classic rock guy, but he will tolerate Deuce's Slipknot that "rattles my bones" and Michael's techno mixes.
 "I'm learning," he says, but he's not learning well enough for running back Marshawn Lynch and defensive end Irvin, who voice their complaints to him about the music at practice.

 But the banter cuts the monotony of camp, and they all had a laugh.
 It's funny how what divides people sometimes can draw them closer.